treebeardtech/nbmake/README.md

 # nbmake

-Pytest plugin for testing notebooks
+Pytest plugin for building notebooks into a tested Jupyterbook

 ## Functionality

-1. Runs notebooks as pytest testcases, from top to bottom
-2. Builds outputs into a Jupyter book
-3. Allows altering of notebok runtime behaviour and cosmetics
+1. Implements pytest plugin API to access the Jupyterbook execution runtime
+   1. This enables parallelisation with `pytest-xdist`
+2. Automates generation of Jupyterbook config and table of contents, or lets you provide your own
+3. Does not interfere with normal jupyter-book usage.

 ## Usage